 **Nerd Alert: I've collected stamps since 5th grade.
 Some of these photos are gifts made for friends/family using stamps (and sometimes trinkets) that represent aspects about them personally (i.e. $.05 Shakespeare for theatre friends, States/countries they've lived in, etc).

 You may regret asking me about pets.
 Former pets include dogs, cats, anoles, a veiled chameleon, a White's Australian Tree Frog, a guinea pig, and a beta fish. . . not all of those were by choice.
 Even my current pet was acquired unintentionally when a former co-worker's grandma's cat had kittens; knowing my chameleon had recently died, she brought it in for me to just "meet".
-Phebe is now almost 16 and the proud owner of one, Amy J. Johnson.
+Phebe is 18yrs young and the proud owner of one, Amy J. Johnson.

 Phebe's fav pic with FDR.